Infinite Corridor: Lobby 7

 Lobby 7, so named because of its location in Building 7 (formally named the Rogers Building), is a large 100 ft vertical space open all the way up to the interior of the Little Dome.
 A carved inscription circles the space just below the base of the Little Dome.
 Four empty pedestals occupy the corners of the square lobby; they were originally intended for large Neoclassical figural sculptures, but are instead often occupied by students studying, or occasionally playing live music.
 The Infinite Corridor begins straight ahead through the lobby, on the opposite side from the street.

 During the 1970s, two large pillars flanking the entrance to the Infinite Corridor were partially wrapped in paper and used by the liberal "Alternative Advertising" and somewhat less liberal "Pillar Productions" where students would scrawl responses to issues of the day such as nuclear power or whether disco sucked.
 A display of Air Force art was once withdrawn after vandalism in the lobby.

 Lobby 7 is frequently used for formally scheduled or impromptu concerts, as well as dance performances.
 Occasionally, "performance art" hacks or installation art hacks are sited in Lobby 7.
 Banners advertising campus events are often hung from the upper levels of Lobby 7, including the occasional hack banner such as "Don't let the Grinch steal your Christmas" (in reference to complaints about the campus Christmas tree).
 The cavernous interior space of Lobby 7 is frequently the site of hacks that require a large volume of unobstructed indoor space.

 Memorial Lobby (Lobby 10)

 A two-story atrium space at the half-way point of the corridor, informally known as Lobby 10, is part of the MacLaurin Buildings in Building 10, underneath the Great Dome.
 In this space, it is quite common to find several booths or tables advertising upcoming events, or students engaged in other public activities and demonstrations, such as juggling or dancing.
 Often, there are fund-raising activities, such as selling used books, tickets for shows or concerts, artworks made in the MIT GlassLab or Student Art Association, or Chinese pastries and other snacks.

-On November 18, 2013 a formal dedication ceremony was held to rename the space Memorial Lobby.
+At a ceremony on November 18, 2013, the space was formally rededicated as Memorial Lobby.
 The travertine walls bear the engraved names of MIT alumni who died in each of several wars, and these inscriptions have been re-gilded to make them more readable.